 Glycogen Synthesis (Glycogenesis)

-De novo glycogen synthesis is initiated by ...
+De novo glycogen synthesis is initiated by the ...